 Strong schools increase property values and safe schools help ensure safe neighborhoods.
 Our students are our future workforce, homeowners and taxpayers.
 Their education prepares them for that next step into adulthood, and the stronger their foundation the better their outcomes.

 The average age of a school in North Bend School District is 59 years and some are over 70 years old.
 Although we’ve worked hard to preserve our community’s assets, we have aging buildings.
 Over time, the number of students in our classrooms has increased, safety and security concerns have changed, and basic systems like electrical, heating, plumbing and roofs are aging and do not function as designed in some schools.
-Lastly, the district seeks to make various building updates to expand career and vocational education (CTE) facilities, enhance student performing arts spaces, and improve school nurse spaces.
+Lastly, the district seeks to make various building updates to expand career and vocational education (CTE) facilities, and enhance student performing arts spaces.